 WHY WE LIKE IT: This portable inkjet printer supports both black and color printing, enabling users to generate crisp documents and photos.
 It has built-in Wi-Fi and supports a number of online printing services.

 The Canon Pixma iP110 printer is an inkjet model with a collection of smart features.
 This printer has built-in Wi-Fi, enabling wireless printing via the Pixma Printing Solutions (PPS) app.
-The device supports other printing technologies such as Cloud Print, processing documents directly from the cloud.
-It prints at resolutions of up to 9600 x 2400 dpi, delivering crisp documents and photos.
-However, setting up this printer is challenging especially on Mac devices.
+The device supports other printing technologies, such as Cloud Print, processing documents directly from the cloud.
+It prints at up to 9600 x 2400 dpi resolutions, delivering crisp documents and photos.
+However, setting up this printer is challenging, especially on Mac devices.

 This Canon Pixma iP110 printer has an office-friendly compact design that fits easily on a desk.
 It comes with two different cartridges, supporting both black and color printing.
-This printer works with the Easy PhotoPrint+ service for directly editing and printing photos remotely.
+This printer works with the Easy PhotoPrint+ service to edit and print photos remotely.
 It also works with Amazon Alexa, allowing voice control.
 An integrated ADF provides effortless operation.
 This printer has an executive black appearance that complements other office electronics.

 Award: BEST FOR ORGANIZATIONS